dfandrich/spec-tree/README.md

 This script operates by temporarily changing the repo URL from an anonymous one to a SSH one, checking in the file, then changing the URL back.
 If something goes wrong during the check-in, this might leave the repo with the SSH URL which you should manually fix for speed and consistency.
+The arguments are designed to come straight from a `grep -l …` command, and everything in the containing repo will be submitted, not just the given file alone.

 The `list-unclean-repo` script goes through all checked-out directories and lists those that have local changes that haven't yet been checked-in: